RationalityEnhancement/ProactivityDCM/README.md

 ## What this repository contain
 In this repository, you will find the code used to fit the data and generate predictions for AX-CPT tasks based on different models.
-A detailed example with how to fit the data and how the predictions were generate for Maki data XXXX can be found in the matlab live script *"Maki_DMC_model.mlx"*. the function **fitMetaControlModel** (*functions/fitMetaControlModel.m*) can be used to fit different models.
+A detailed example with how to fit the data and how the predictions were generate for Mäki-Marttunen et al. (2019) can be found in the matlab live script *"Maki_DMC_model.mlx"*. the function **fitMetaControlModel** (*functions/fitMetaControlModel.m*) can be used to fit different models.
 It can also be easily adapted to fit new models.
 Each model has its own No-Go variant.

 The functions **MeasureGoalDirectedness** (*functions/MeasureGoalDirectedness.m*) and **MeasureReactivity** (*functions/Reactivity.m*) measure the distance between the observed accuracies and the predicted accuracies with a complete goal-directed or reactive strategy, respectively.